finos/common-domain-model/documentation/source/documentation.rst

    dateTime zonedDateTime (1..1)
    qualification EventTimestampQualificationEnum (1..1)

-The experience of mapping the CME clearing and the DTCC trade matching and cashflow confirmation transactions to the CDM did reveal a diverse set of timestamps.
-The expected benefits of the CDM generic approach are twofold:
+The benefits of the CDM generic approach are twofold:

 * It allows for flexibility in a context where it would be challenging to mandate which points in the process should have associated timestamps.
 * Gathering all of those in one place in the model allows for evaluation and rationalisation down the road.